CoBrALab/antsRegistration-MAGeT/README.md

 contrast types but may require tweaking of time/memory estimates.

-## How run antsRegistration-MAGeT on SciNet
+## How to run antsRegistration-MAGeT on SciNet

 ```sh
 > git clone https://github.com/CobraLab/antsRegistration-MAGeT.git